kmehltretter82/frama-c-linux/man/frama-c.1.md

 : keeps function prototypes that have an ACSL specification but are not used in the code.
 This is the default.
 Functions having the attribute **FRAMAC_BUILTIN** are always kept.

+-remove-unused-types
+: remove types and struct/union/enum declarations that are not referenced anywhere else in the code.
+This is the default.
+Use **-keep-unused-types** to keep these definitions.

 -safe-arrays
 : for multidimensional arrays or arrays that are fields inside structs,